espressif/esp-idf/docs/en/api-reference/peripherals/touch_pad.rst

 Hardware touch detection can also be wired to interrupts.
 This is described in the next section.

 If measurements are noisy and capacity changes are small, hardware touch detection might be unreliable.
 To resolve this issue, instead of using hardware detection/provided interrupts, implement measurement filtering and perform touch detection in your own application.
-For sample implementation of both methods of touch detection, see :example:`peripherals/touch_sensor/touch_sensor_{IDF_TARGET_TOUCH_SENSOR_VERSION}/touch_pad_interrupt`.

 Touch Triggered Interrupts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^